-This model of atom could not explain the results of gold foil alpha ray scattering experiment carried out by Rutherford and his team.
+This model of atom could not explain the results of gold foil scattering experiment carried out by Rutherford.

-Rutherford's α-ray Scattering Experiment
+Rutherford's Scattering Experiment

-Rutherford conducted $\alpha$ -ray scattering experiment in 1911 to find out the arrangement of electrons and protons.
-He bombarded a thin gold foil with a stream of fast moving positively charged alpha $\alpha$ -particles emitted from the radium atom.
+Rutherford conducted α -ray scattering experiment in 1911 to find out the arrangement of electrons and protons.
+He bombarded a thin gold foil with a stream of fast moving positively charged alpha α -particles emitted from the radium atom.